 Now I get to spend my days putting the customer first and solving the difficult problem of ecommerce search for all of our customers so that they can provide the level of search and merchandising their customers want and need.
 Having been in our customer’s shoes I also have empathy for what they are doing and all that goes into it.
 Over 20 years in retail and/or technology I’ve also seen the evolution but also know that those successful still follow the same basic path.
 This is why I don’t think retail is difficult, people make it harder than it really is.

+I am without a doubt passionate about what I do.
 So, with that all said, I am always happy to talk about retail, ecommerce, and/or technology!